mongodb/intellij/packages/mongodb-mql-model/src/docs/md/mql-component/mql-component.md

 The query is meant to be executed and also the server is expected to send the execution plan with the execution stats of running the query.

+### HasRunCommand

+Defines what run command is going to be executed in the server.
+Currently, it only supports simple commands that do not require nested parameters.